 Brilliant beaches and coastal escapes

 Taking the kids on a beach trip in South Australia is easy.
-Most places along the coast are close to a the sea.
+No matter where you travel in Adelaide, the sea is close-by.
 The thought of fish and chips, sand castles and ice cream will have the kids wriggling with excitement.

 Adelaide's metropolitan beaches are at Glenelg, Henley and Semaphore.
 Glenelg is just a tram-ride away from the city centre.
 The kids will love the water feature in the centre of Moseley Square and The Beachouse with its water slides, dodgem cars, carousel and arcade games.

 Henley Beach is a great spot to start or finish a bike ride, with the Linear Trail nearby.
 Semaphore Beach is also home to carnival rides, arcade games and a vintage carousel, plus a large expanse of green foreshore which is perfect for a picnic or fish and chips from the beachside kiosk.
 Take a ride on the steam train that puffs along the shoreline.